SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 ## What should we make of that?

 Yeah&hellip; COVID-19 _loves_ Republican politicians.
 You, however, should _not_ love
-them (to put it gently).
-They want policies to make you as sick as they are.
+them (to put it gently): they want policies to make you as sick as they are.

 > "Think of it as evolution in action."
 >